PPA offers two programs to improve Social Skills: SURF Group Program and PEERS Program

 Social Skills are the foundation for getting along with others and having a well-rounded, successful child.
 We know that children with good social skills are more likeable and have a better self-concept.
 A lack of Social Skills can lead to peer rejection, feelings of isolation, emotional difficulties, bullying, and difficulty in making friends.
 Not understanding how to deal with others can also lead to aggressiveness, behavioral difficulties in school, concentration difficulties and academic failures.
 Some children develop social skills quite easily while others may have the skills; however, certain behaviors or emotions block the way to effective use of their social skills.
 Additionally, children with learning disabilities, sensory integration difficulties, Asperger’s Disorder and other Autism Spectrum Disorders often need additional training in Social Skills.
 They will likely benefit from direct instruction in Social Skills Groups led by trained professionals and the availability of a safe environment in which to practice newly learned skills.

-If you are interested in joining our group program the first step is to have an Initial Consultation with the group facilitator along with you and your child.
+If you are interested in joining one of our group programs the first step is to have an Initial Consultation with the group facilitator along with you and your child.
 This meeting is crucial to the intervention process.
 It provides an opportunity for the group facilitator to meet with your child, gather pertinent background information, assess strengths and weaknesses and develop goals.
 This meeting also gives your child a chance to meet with the group facilitator, become comfortable with the environment and for parents to ask questions, etc.

 Additionally, group matching is an important step to successful intervention.
 Every year based on our student’s needs and individual goals, the group facilitators figure out the best social group for them.
 For our new families, individual, dyad or triad intervention is often needed before going into larger groups in order to assess intervention strategies that will work once your child is in a larger group.
 New students often need more intense work in order to be able to feel successful in larger groups.